WSE IT’s Multi-Factor Authentication Overview

 I HATE Multi-Factor Authentication

 We know, but it’s important.
-Passwords, because they’re easy to guess — or steal — are basically obsolete for anything that you really care about.
+Passwords, because they’re easy to guess — or steal — are essentially obsolete for anything that you really care about.
 You need to care about your JHED account because it has access to sensitive information like your payroll information, financial and student information, your email, and so on.

 It Doesn’t Have to be Painful